Best Vinifera in Georgia/ Winery of Distinction

 Tiger Mountain Vineyards, a boutique North Georgia winery, cultivates all of its grapes and produces all of its handcrafted wines right here in the mountains of Rabun County.
-The winery, along with its historic Red Barn Cafe, is owned by native Georgians, the Ezzard and McMullan families.
+The winery, along with its historic Red Barn Cafe, is owned and operated by the Ezzard family.

 John and Martha Ezzard